sayaz/5G/README.md

 - A d740 compute node for the gNodeB
 - One of the four indoor OTA X310s
 - All four indoor OTA NUCs

+# Steps to follow

+Startup scripts will still be running when your experiment becomes ready.
+Watch the "Startup" column on the "List View" tab for your experiment and wait until all of the compute nodes show "Finished" before proceeding.

+After all startup scripts have finished...

+On `cn`:

+If you'd like to monitor traffic between the various network functions and the gNodeB, start tshark in a session: